sijad/Spacegray-OSX-Terminal-Theme/README.md

 ### Spacegray Theme For Mac Terminal

-Some customizations to [Tannadev's Spacegray Theme](https://github.com/tannadev/Spacegray-OSX-Terminal-Theme) to make it more comfortable for my self
+Some customizations to [Tannadev's Spacegray Theme](https://github.com/tannadev/Spacegray-OSX-Terminal-Theme) to make it more comfortable for myself

 #### Setup: